 Capestrano, Italy is a small Italian village of 956 inhabitants.
-The village is located in the heart of the Abruzzi region in the natural park known as the “Gran Sasso e Monti della Laga National Park”.
+The village is located in the heart of the Abruzzi region in the natural park known as the "Gran Sasso e Monti della Laga National Park".
 In 1934, Capestrano became world-famous when a poor farmer, while tilling his vineyard, found the world-famous statue of an Italic Warrior of Capestrano.
-The statue, which probably was a funeral monument of Italic king Nevius Pompuledeius (VI century BC), is currently kept in the National Archeological Museum in Chieti.
+The statue, which probably was a funeral monument of Italic king Nevius Pompuledeius (fourth century BC), is currently kept in the National Archeological Museum in Chieti.
 The originality and beauty of the statue have made it the symbol of Abruzzi for the next millennium.
-Capestrano is also known for being the birthplace of one of the greatest Franciscan Saints, Saint John of Capestrano (1386/1456).
+Capestrano is also known for being the birthplace of one of the greatest Franciscan Saints, Saint John of Capestrano (1386 to 1456).
+Saint John is known in Spanish as San Juan de Capistrano, and the Franciscan missionaries who founded Mission San Juan Capistrano named it in his honor.